Urologic Trauma, Reconstruction and Prosthetics

 Substitution urethroplasty is typically only necessary for longer blockages or for those blockages in the penile part of the urethra.
 The problem here is that the urethra has been aversely affected for long enough that there’s too much scar tissue to simply remove and reattach the healthy portions.
 Many times the urethra gets “replaced” by normal tissue elsewhere in the body.
 This often involves tissue removed from the mouth and the reconstructed within the urethra.

 Hypospadias is a condition boys are born with that results in the urethra not ending at the tip of the penis.
 A pediatrician often diagnoses this condition and a pediatric urologist then undertakes repairs of the urethra in young boys.
 Although these are often successful for many years, plenty of men once they reach adulthood might develop a narrowing of the reconstructed urethra.
-Dr. Simhan is an expert at reconstructing the urethra of adult men that have a narrowing or blockage of the hypospadias penis.
+Our providers are experts at reconstructing the urethra of adult men that have a narrowing or blockage of the hypospadias penis.
 This surgical repair is called a reoperative or redo hypospadias surgery – and many times patients need a procedure called “staged urethroplasty.”

 Don’t Let Urethral Strictures Stop You

-Standard recovery time after urethral reconstruction surgery with Dr. Simhan is surprisingly short.
+Standard recovery time after urethral reconstruction surgery is surprisingly short.

 While you’re strongly cautioned not to participate in any strenuous activities for four weeks to allow for proper healing, you can be back to work within just a week depending on the exact nature of your job and how your body is healing.